The Two Pretenders

-Bonnie Prince Charlie landed on the west coast of Scotland in July 1745, accompanied by NINE men and a few arms!
+Bonnie Prince Charlie landed on the west coast of Scotland in July 1745, accompanied by just NINE men and a few arms.
 This uprising suffered from three great problems: bad timing, bad organisation and false hope.

 Charles escaped from the battlefield and lurked for six months in the Western Isles under the care of loyal followers like Flora MacDonald and the Kennedy brothers.
 Flora escorted the Prince, disguised as her maid, to safety before they went ‘over the sea to Skye’.

 The Kennedy brothers, although pitifully poor, never betrayed Charles even though there was a price of £30,000 on his head.

 In 1746 Prince Charlie left for France aboard a French frigate and ended his life, a querulous drunk, in Rome in 1789.